Project-MONAI/monai-deploy-workflow-manager/docs/setup/mwm-workflow-spec.md

 execution stats are populated from the argo execution values returned automatically.

 #### Handled Exception Metadata
-Application models can throw handled exceptions to do this application model should output to the `metadata.json` and include for example...
+Application models can throw handled exceptions, to do this your application model should output the properties "exception" and "exception_message" to the `metadata.json`

+Example...
 ```json
 {
   "exception": "NoDicomFilesException",